About America Saves Week

 - America Saves Week participating organizations, institutions, and agencies are encouraged to identify measurable goals that can demonstrate impact.
-Each year, America Saves compiles these results in a annual report to illustrate progress in promoting saving.
+Each year, America Saves compiles these results in an annual report to illustrate progress in promoting saving.
 Organizational goals can include:

-- Financial institutions – opening 1,000 new savings accounts targeted to branches in low and moderate income neighborhoods;
+- Financial institutions – opening 1,000 new savings accounts targeted to branches in low- and moderate-income neighborhoods;

 - Employers – increasing employee participation in a 401k program by 2%;

 - Government agency – issuing proclamations, public endorsements, videos, and press releases.

 - Set a goal, and make a plan by pledging to save.
 Those with a plan are twice as likely to spend less than they earn and save the difference.

 - Make saving automatic.
 You can do this by having part of your paycheck deposited directly into your savings account, by transferring money from your checking to savings each month, or by saving a portion of your tax refund.

 - There are three aspects that should be part of everyone’s savings plan: